Felipe Pardo

-Édgar Felipe "Pipe" Pardo Castro (born 17 August 1990) is a Colombian professional footballer who plays as a winger for Categoría Primera A club Independiente Medellín.
+Édgar Felipe "Pipe" Pardo Castro (born 17 August 1990) is a Colombian professional footballer who currently plays for Alianza.

 Club career

 Early years

 Pardo began his professional career with Atlético Huila in 2007 before being loaned out to Deportivo Cali for the first half of the 2009 season.
 He scored his first goal with Deportivo Cali against Independiente Medellín in a 3–1 league win.
 In July 2009, he was loaned out to Independiente Medellin.
-In December, he was part of the squad that won the 2009 Finalizacion tournament, and the club signed him on a three year contract a few days after winning the title.
+In December, he was part of the squad that won the 2009 Finalizacion tournament, and the club signed him on a three-year contract a few days after winning the title.
 In March 2013, he left the club after almost four years.

 Braga

 On 16 April 2013, Pardo joined Braga for an approximated €600,000 transfer fee signing a four-year contract.
 He completed his first season in Portugal's top flight, the Primeira Liga, with 9 goals and 5 assists in 41 appearances, establishing himself as a dependable option on the right flank of the attack.
-He finished the 2014–15 season 34 appearances, scoring 10 goals and making 9 assists.
+He finished the 2014–15 season with 35 appearances, scoring 10 goals and making 9 assists, including a brace in a 4–0 victory over Penafiel.

+Pardo was an important player for the club in their run to the 2015 Taça de Portugal final, scoring his team's second goal in the fourth round victory over Vitoria Guimaraes, followed by a winning goal over defending champions Benfica in the round of 16, and then a goal in the QF, a 7–1 victory over Os Belenenses.

 Olympiacos

-Various clubs made an attempt to sign him, but Olympiacos's offer and the opportunity to play in the Champions League brought him at Karaiskaki Stadium.
-Marco Silva, his ex-coach and the new coach of Olympiacos is a big admirer of Pardo.
-On 17 July 2015, after two years of exceptional football in Portuguese Primeira Liga, he signed for Olympiacos for a fee of €4.5 million.
+On 17 July 2015, after two years of exceptional football in the Portuguese top flight, he transferred to Olympiacos, for a fee of €4.5 million.
 The transfer was announced on Olympiacos' website on 18 July.

 On 16 September 2015, Pardo made his debut in Champions League, playing in a 3–0 home defeat against Bayern Munich.
 On 29 September, he contributed to a shock 3–2 away win against Arsenal in the Champions League, scoring the opener and assisting Alfreð Finnbogason to seal the win.

 On 4 November, Olympiacos were on the verge of reaching the Champions League round of 16 after he came off the bench to inspire a comeback victory against Dinamo Zagreb in Piraeus, scoring twice with the second goal coming in the 90th minute.
 His performance earned him a place among the Champions League team of the week.
 Five days later, Pardo played the full 90 minutes as Arsenal beat Olympiacos 3–0 in Piraeus, progressing into the Champions League knockout stages at the expense of the Greek club.
 On 3 January 2016, he scored his first goal in Greek Super League, coming on as a substitute in the second half and assisting Brown Ideye for the winning goal, helping his club to a 3–1 away win against Panionios and being named "Man of the Match".